UdbhavPrasad072300/Notes/Computer Science/Data Science/Apache NiFi/cluster setup.md

 ## Use NiFi

-go to nifiserver1:8080/nifi/ on your browser FOR ALL SERVERS
+go to nifiserver1:8080/nifi/ on your browser FOR ALL SERVERS TO DOUBLE-CHECK

 It will start initial work and take a while then start

 Verify that all nodes are connected with the icon on the top-left side

+You can work on any one of the server Web UI

 Enjoy! orrrr GET TO WORK!!!